microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/SemiAutomated.md

-- Step 1: Setup Azure Cognitive Search and prepare data
+## 2. Setup Azure Cognitive Search and prepare data

     As part of data preperation step, to work in Open AI, the documents are chunked into smaller units(20 lines) and stored as individual documents in the search index.
 The chunking steps can be achieved with a python script below.
     To make it easy for the labs, the sample document has already been chunked and provided in the repo.